SERVICES > START A BUSINESS > OPERATING IN PANAMA

 The professional fees for incorporation, notarization, and registration with the Public Registry of Panama of the Articles of Association of a Panamanian corporation, registration with the Single Taxpayer Registry (RUC) with the General Revenue Directorate (DGI) of the Ministry of Economy and Finance of Panama (MEF), issuance of the Notice of Operations, and registration with the Municipality of Panama, are B/.
 1,353.55 including ITBMS.
 The sum of the expenses and fees totals B/.
 2,068.55.

-The main objective of an operating company is to carry out its economic activity within the national territory and generate its income in Panama.
+The main objective of an operating company in Panama is to carry out economic activity, provide services, issue invoices or generate income within Panamanian territory, while complying with the applicable legal, tax, municipal and documentary requirements.

 Companies established in Panama must pay income tax at a rate of 25% on profits.
 They must also pay municipal taxes depending on the economic activities they carry out and the categories reported in their Notice of Operations, with a minimum of B/.12.00 per month.